marksands/markview/README.md

 # Markview

 Markview allows you to view nearly any and all markup formatted files in a slick way.
 Markview is inspired by the python library [restview](http://mg.pov.lt/restview/).
-As of v0.2.0, I've decided to extend markview to render virtually any and all markup formatted README's or what-have-you using the [github-markup](http://www.github.com/defunkt/github-markup) library.
+Markview has the ability to render virtually any and all markup formatted files using the [github-markup](http://www.github.com/defunkt/github-markup) library.

 ## Install